 Becoming fully responsible for your own digital permissions, from accepting cookies to approving invoices to consent of usage of your medical data, is not without its dangers.
-The protocol to be built by the teams should be a permissionless ledger with certain conditions to enter, so every participant or interface is compliant at the protocol level.
+The protocol to be built by the teams should be a permissionless ledger with specific entry conditions, so every participant or interface is compliant at the protocol level.

-This protocol could be a crucial building block for usage in e-commerce, medical systems and many more.
-It is fully open-sourced to build on top on, for instance to build your own interface to manage a set of keys, but the protocol itself is owned by either everyone or no one.
+This protocol could be a crucial building block for e-commerce, medical systems and many other uses.
+It is fully open source for building, for instance to build your own interface to manage a set of keys, but the protocol itself is owned by either everyone or no-one.

-The protocol should be able to inform the approver of the context of the request, the apparent risks involved and any relevant future consequences with regard to his chosen response, so that decision making is fully informed.
-In combination with linked data the protocol could even be the forerunner of worldwide semantic automated decision making.
+The protocol should be able to inform the approver of the context of the request, the apparent risks involved and any relevant future consequences with regard to their chosen response, so that decision-making is fully informed.
+In combination with linked data the protocol could even be a forerunner of worldwide semantic automated decision-making.

-This means that the approving process and the involved business events should be broken down into a data and process model at the lowest level of granularity for maximum agility, conforming hereby to the scientific theory of normalized systems as developed by the university of Antwerp.
+This means that the approval process and the involved business events should be broken down into a data and process model at the lowest granularity for maximum agility, conforming hereby to the scientific theory of normalized systems as developed by the University of Antwerp.

 DOMAIN EXPERTS PRESENT AT THE HACKATHON

-Enterprise Architect for the government (long term vision for the synergy of technology and business)
+Enterprise Architect for the government (long-term vision on the synergy of technology and business)

-The challenge concerns every action in the world that needs a form of consent, approval, permission.
-That means that any dataset could be used.
+The challenge concerns every action in the world requiring a form of consent, approval or permission.
+That means any dataset could be used.

-Interesting would be to use several distinct data sets like cookie requests on websites, financial budgeting requests, approving project plans, consent for using personal data, and more.
-At this moment we are investigating the possibility of bringing on of our own datasets but feel free to come up with yours.
+It could be interesting to use several distinct datasets such as cookie requests on websites, financial budgeting requests, approving project plans, consent for using personal data, etc. We are currently investigating the possibility of bringing our own datasets, but feel free to come up with your own.

 The choice of protocol is up to the teams and their expertise.
 This could even mean multiple protocols or applications if deemed necessary.

-Open Source; as we are aiming for a worldwide infrastructure that can be adopted by anyone including the government, civilians and commerce.
-We expect teams to develop a completely open source project, accompanied by a relevant Open Source Software license.
-See: https://opensource.org/licenses
+Open source, as we are aiming for a worldwide infrastructure that can be adopted by anyone including governments, citizens and commerce.
+We expect teams to develop a completely open source project, with the appropriate Open Source Software license.
+See https://opensource.org/licenses.

-The challenge itself can be approached in different ways, depending on what functional (like e.g. fully informed consent, authenticity of approvals, Hohfeld’s legal concepts, etc.) or technical aspects the teams care to develop more (e.g. reusability in all possible business systems, normalized systems theory, microservices, linked data, etc.).
-The more aspects are taken in consideration, the better.
-The more innovative the better too (gamification for instance).
+The challenge itself can be approached in different ways, depending on what functional (e.g. fully informed consent, the authenticity of approvals, Hohfeld’s legal concepts, etc.) or technical aspects the teams care to develop (e.g. reusability in all possible business systems, normalized systems theory, microservices, linked data, etc.).
+The more aspects, the better.
+The more innovative, the better, too (gamification, for instance).

-Within the Justice and Security department of the Netherlands, along with the other departments, there are several processes that involve approving formal requests, ranging from financial to judicial to HR-related.
-The ambition is to optimize these processes through innovative digitalization, so that less time is needed for excellent decision making.
+Within the Justice and Security department of the Netherlands, as well as other departments, various processes involve the approval of formal requests, ranging from financial to judicial to HR-related.
+The ambition is to optimize these processes through innovative digitalization to make sound decisions less time-consuming.

 Ambition and goals

-As this is currently a smaller and more limited project, we would like to see the ecosystem working on an integral worldwide approval management infrastructure, that could inspire us further.
+As this is currently a smaller and more limited project, we would like the ecosystem to work on an integrated worldwide approval management infrastructure, to inspire us.

-The government is realizing the potential of innovative technologies and solutions, hence room is given to explore these.
-DigiAkkoord is just one example of many innovative projects by the Justice and Security department.
+The government realizes the potential of innovative technologies and solutions, and therefore provides room for exploration.
+DigiAkkoord is just one example of many innovative projects at the Justice and Security department.

-Another example would be the prototype of the Generic Financial Infrastructure (for the Ministry of Finance) based on blockchain that is currently being developed.
+Another example would be the General Financial Infrastructure prototype (at the Ministry of Finance) that is currently being developed based on blockchain.